Rowing for All

 Club d’aviron de Montreal

 Montreal Rowing Club will be offering a two day rowing introduction to the HikeMTL community and its members this fall.
-Anyone interested in joining the events can contact HikeMtl directly through their website or through the rowing club at info@avironmontreal.com.
 These two days will consist of an indoor and outdoor rowing introduction in primarily sculling boats at the Olympic Basin.
 This program will continue throughout the winter months with regular indoor training opportunities and ergometer and rowing tank workouts.
 All instruction will be available in both languages.

 The Montreal Rowing Club, in partnership with Association récréative Milton-Parc / programme Plein Air, and will host a free five days of initiation to rowing for participants who utilizes services from these community organizations.
 These free days include a visit to the club’s facilities, learning the basics of sport, and putting it into practice in both an on-land and on-water experience.
-Participants will be invited to continue for 16 weeks of indoor training for a modest price of $5/week.
-All instruction will be available in both languages.
-To learn more contact info@avironmontreal.com.
+Participants will be invited to continue for 16 weeks of indoor training for a modest price of $5/week, with all instruction will be available in both languages.

 NEWFOUNDLAND